 Maximum Contaminant Level (MCL) - The highest level of a contaminant in drinking water.
-MCL's are set as close to the MCLG's as feasible using the best availab
+MCL's are set as close to the MCLG's as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected health risk.
-MCLG's allow
+MCLG's allow for a margin of safety.